 - On the remote side's Dashboard network, navigate to Security & SD-WAN > Configure > Site-to-site VPN.
 Under Local networks, make sure the Use VPN toggle is set to Yes for the subnet you're trying to reach.
 You should also check these settings on your local site's Dashboard network to ensure that the subnet you're connecting from is also advertised.

 - If using a full tunnel configuration, bear in mind that when specifying a prefix to be part of a VPN, everything covered by that prefix will be allowed in the VPN.
 Therefore, subnets that overlap will cause traffic in a more specific subnet to be sent through the VPN, even if it is not configured to be included in the VPN.
 For example, if 10.0.0.0/16 is configured to be included in the VPN but 10.0.1.0/24 is not, traffic sourced from 10.0.1.50 will still be sent over the VPN.

 - Are any firewalls blocking this traffic on the network?

-- In addition to any non-Meraki firewalls on the network that may be blocking this traffic (including firewalls that may be enabled on the device you're trying to access), check the Security Appliance > Configure > Site-to-site VPN > Organization-wide settings section to see if there are any Site-to-site inbound or outbound firewall rules.
+- In addition to any non-Meraki firewalls on the network that may be blocking this traffic (including firewalls that may be enabled on the device you're trying to access), check the Security & SD-WAN > Configure > Site-to-site VPN > Organization-wide settings section to see if there are any Site-to-site outbound firewall rules.